mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

 <br />
 ### Characteristics of multimedia

-- ① Digitalization of information : Multimedia data needs to be digitized for use on computers
+- ① Digitalization of information: Multimedia data needs to be digitized for use on computers
-- ② Integration of information : Use integrated multimedia data to effectively convey information
+- ② Integration of information: Use integrated multimedia data to effectively convey information
-- ③ Interaction of information : Organize data in the desired form to suit individual user needs
+- ③ Interaction of information: Organize data in the desired form to suit individual user needs
-- ④ Sharing of information : The Internet eliminates the monopoly on information and creates an open, interconnected form of knowledge
+- ④ Sharing of information: The Internet eliminates the monopoly on information and creates an open, interconnected form of knowledge

 #### Digitalization of information